 Avoid toothbrushing or rinsing until the next day after surgery.
 You should also begin gentle warm salt water rinses the day after surgery.
 To do this, add 1/2 teaspoon salt to an 8 oz glass of warm (not hot) water.
 Gently rinse for about 30 seconds and then let the water fall out of your mouth without spitting.
 The day after surgery, brush and floss but avoid the surgical sites.
 Remember to rinse after every meal and maintain excellent oral hygiene to promote healing.
 If a mouthwash was prescribed, use it as directed.
 Avoid ALL tobacco products INDEFINITELY.
 If you have an irrigating syringe or a Water Pic, do not start using it any sooner than 1 week after surgery.

 Fluids should be taken as soon as possible after surgery.
 Avoid using a straw for the first few days.
 Do not drink carbonated drinks or alcoholic beverages.
-You may have beverages such as: water, apple juice, broth, milkshakes, etc. High fluid intake is recommend for the first 48 hours to help prevent nausea and insure adequate hydration.
+You may have beverages such as water, apple juice, broth, milkshakes, etc. High fluid intake is recommended for the first 48 hours to help prevent nausea and ensure adequate hydration.
 Only eat soft foods (pasta, eggs, yogurt, soups, instant breakfast drinks, puddings, etc.).
-Do not consume any hard, chewy, or crunchy foods .
+Do not consume any hard, chewy, or crunchy foods.
 Your food intake may be limited for the first few days.
 Try not to miss a single meal.
-You will feel better, have more strength, less discomfort and heal faster if you continue to eat.
+You will feel better, have more strength, less discomfort, and heal faster if you continue to eat.

 You probably had sutures placed.
 If you have sutures, they will be absorbed in 7-10 days.
 If the sutures are bothersome or persist after a few weeks, we can remove them for you.
 Sometimes they become dislodged, this is no cause for alarm.
 Just remove the suture form your mouth and discard it.